ARTS EDUCATION AT THE PALACE THEATRE

 Grades 6th – 8th

 Actors will be acquainted with various acting techniques, introduced to script analysis, and collaborate with scene partners.
-Materials will be provided for the actors and all work will be done in class on Zoom.
 There will be an informal share of the work with invited friends and family at the end of the 6-week course.

 The program exposes students to the pillars of dramatic acting and writing.
 Each class will include exercises in ensemble building, improv, theatre, and will increase students' confidence when it comes to sharing ideas.